sylhare/sylhare.github.io/_posts/2023/2023-01-03-Graphql-optimization.md

 ```

 If we know that only the `id` are going to be resolved from the actor, then since we by default receive those by
-[federation][16] on the resolver, we can skip the call to the database and return directly the output.
+[federation][16] on the resolver, we can skip the call to the database and return the output directly.

 But when you actually need information from the database, this solution won't reduce the amount of calls made.

 ### Use a DataLoader?

-The last solution we can leverage is the [Dataloader][1] which as its name says will solve the problem of calling the
+The last solution we can leverage is the [Dataloader][1] which, as its name says, will solve the problem of calling the
 database for each individual actor.
-The `dataloader` will gather the calls to the actors database and use a
-bulk load function to get them all at once.
+The `dataloader` will gather the calls to the actors' database and use a bulk load function to get them all at once.

 ```sql
 -- Transforming those queries